lj-ditrapani/scala-overview/README.md

 Intro
 -----
 We are going to build a generic list class.
-Along the way we will learn about case classes, pattern matching, and type parameters.
+Along the way we will learn about enums, pattern matching, and type parameters, ADTs.
 Show box/pointer diagram of list object on white board.